libdns/libdns/README.md

 ```

-## Implementing new providers
+## Implementing new provider packages

-Providers are 100% written and maintained by the community!
-We all maintain just the packages for providers we use.
+Provider packages are 100% written and maintained by the community!
+Collectively, we all maintain the packages for providers we individually use.

-**[Instructions for adding new providers](https://github.com/libdns/libdns/wiki/Implementing-providers)** are on this repo's wiki.
-Please feel free to contribute.
+**[Instructions for adding new libdns packages](https://github.com/libdns/libdns/wiki/Implementing-a-libdns-package)** are on this repo's wiki.
+Please feel free to contribute yours!

 ## Similar projects